brootware/staging.github.io/_posts/2022-05-02-cyber-league-ctf-2022-writeups.md

 ![yoda](https://bn1304files.storage.live.com/y4mZ-4GT0gAj1OIaP2vgKopCFYLmbTMW8CMGiceqQjOIwTQL0jeezJSFWnsU8vNcWb2IA1NLW1WUZeqImILtFu6mtkrruZJ4DtSDBnp1koFd2k53r1e21PRsADdcbgQcWy8qldFQYQxq27_IYZb1rMjxFepvAyrMrl09F1yJoxynd_FY1QcFtynnFrzfwDQdO1k?width=1134&height=1344&cropmode=none)

-I had my suspicioun that this could be an electron app.
+I had my suspicion that this could be an electron app.
 To decompile it we can use npm's asar to extract the source code.
 Below is the capture of how i extracted out the electron source code.

 ```bash
 ➜  cyleague cd peekaboo.app